Photinus (beetle)

-Etymology

-Photinus is from the Greek word for shining or bright.

 Systematics

 The closest living relative of the rover fireflies is not yet determined with certainty.
 In morphology, they resemble their predators, the Photurinae, but they are quite certainly not at all closely related as fireflies go.
 Rather, the genus Ellychnia is either the closest relative of Photinus, or might even be included in it.
 Ellychnia are notable for having lost the ability to produce light again, and like the ancestors of all fireflies, communicate with pheromones only.
 It might thus be warranted to remove some species from Photinus and assign them different genera.

 The genus Pyropyga is also a close relative, though it is certainly not as close as Ellychnia.
 This group makes up the core of the tribe Photinini, and in fact it seems warranted to restrict the tribe to these genera, but more research is still needed, in particular with regard to Photinus and Ellychnia, as the relationship of their type species ("Photinus pallens" and Ellychnia corrusca) remains completely unknown, with the latter also suspected to be a cryptic species complex.
 Tropical species of Photinus are also not well studied.